Reed-CompBio/spras/docs/tutorial/beginner.rst

 Step 1: Explanation of configuration file
 =========================================

+ADD IN THE LARGER PICTURE VIEW OF A CONFIG FILE (NOT ALL OF IT BUT PART OF IT)

 A configuration file specifies how a SPRAS workflow should run; think of it as the control center for the workflow.
 It defines which algorithms to run, the parameters to use, the datasets and gold standards to include, the analyses to perform after reconstruction, and the container settings for execution.